 When money is tight, small business owners can’t be blamed for balking at the prospect of spending thousands a year on a security solution – after all, how often does an attack even happen to a small business? (answer: 52% of small businesses suffered a cyberattack in 2017).

 However, most cybersecurity companies offer products specifically developed for small businesses, alongside their consumer and big business products.
-Consumer versions are consistently priced per device, no matter how many you buy, whereas SMB antivirus packages offer cost effective scaling options for cheaper buying in bulk.
+Consumer versions are consistently priced per device, no matter how many you buy, whereas small business antivirus packages offer cost effective scaling options for cheaper buying in bulk.

 Business protection ranges in price depending on the features and quality of the antivirus software.
 For example, you can expect to pay about £30-£40 ($42-$56) per year for business antivirus protection on one computer.
 The cost per computer then reduces to around £20 per device as you scale to cover more PCs.
 So, if you have a business with eight computers, you can expect to pay about £160 ($222) per year.
 In contrast, buying premium consumer licenses would cost upwards of £550 ($763.)